suraj95/Spark-on-Docker/README.md

 ## Scaling our Workers

 We can use the --scale flag while doing docker-compose up, but it initially gave me errors that "port is already allocated" as I could not statically assign ports to workers that were dynamically created.
 They were all automatically getting assigned to port 80 as mentioned in the docker-compose file, and because that port is already occupied, the container was failing.
-So what I did is I set up a load balancer container and expose my worker containers ports to the load balancer and a Redis Database

-Redis is often referred as a *data structures* server.
-What this means is that Redis provides access to mutable data structures via a set of commands, which are sent using a *server-client* model with TCP sockets and a simple protocol.
-So different processes can query and modify the same data structures in a shared way.
+So what I did is I set up a Traefik reverse-proxy container which is a load balancer, and and expose my worker containers ports to the load balancer which will handle our scaling issues.
+In the future, I am trying to use a Redis Database, which is often referred as a *data structures* server.
+So different processes can query and modify the mutable data structures in a shared way.
 You'll need to use a Redis client to connect to Redis, not your browser.
-Look at this page for a few https://redis.io/clients, or use redis-cli, or even just plain Telnet.
+It can have some interesting application for our Spark cluster.

 # Stop and Remove all running containers